arcmags/ramroot/README.rst

 /etc/ramroot.conf
 -----------------

 This file is an ash shell script.
 Many common bash builtins are not available here and the syntax tends to be a bit stricter.
 The fallback config file can be viewed at */usr/lib/ramroot/ramroot.conf*.

 After any changes are made to */etc/ramroot.conf*, a user must execute ``ramroot -E`` or ``mkinitcpio -P`` in order for those changes to be built into a new initramfs image.

 All *UUID* (or *PARTUUID*) values must include the proper ``UUID=`` prefix.
 A *mountpath* is an absolute mount path (as given in */etc/fstab*).
 Every size is a whole number of *mebibytes* with *no-suffix*.

 ``mounts_zram``
-    Defines additional mounts to load to zram during initramfs.
+    Additional mounts loaded to zram when ramroot is active.
 A mount consists of the *UUID* separated from the *mountpath* by a colon.
 Multiple mounts are separated by spaces or newlines.

 ``mounts_null``
-    Defines mounts to specifically ignore by ramroot.
+    Mounts excluded when ramroot is active.
 The *UUID* is optional for these mounts.
 These will not be loaded to zram or mounted normally.
 If */* is specified in ``mounts_null``, ramroot will skip loading altogether.

 ``ps_default``
-    Default zram y/n prompt value.
+    Default zram boot y/n prompt value.
 Valid values are *yes* or *no*.

 ``ps_timeout``
-    Boot prompt timeout, positive integer between 1 and 33.
-After this many seconds, the zram y/n prompt will assume the ``ps_default`` value.
+    zram boot prompt timeout, positive integer between 1 and 32.
+After this many seconds, the prompt will select the ``ps_default`` value.

 ``ram_min``
     Minimum amount of free ram required.

 ``zram_min``
     Minimum amount of free zram required.
-If both this and ``ram_min`` cannot be satisfied, the boot prompt automatically selects *no*.
+If both this and ``ram_min`` cannot be satisfied, the zram boot prompt will automatically select *no*.

 ``ram_pref``
     Preferred amount of free ram.
-If both ``ram_min`` and ``zram_min`` are satisfied, additional memory is allocated to ram up to this preferred ram value.
+Additional memory is allocated to ram up to this preferred value.

 ``zram_max``
-    Maximum amount of free zram to create.
-Once ``ram_pref`` is satisfied, the amount of free zram is further extended to ``zram_max``.
+    Maximum amount of free zram.
+If ``ram_pref`` is satisfied, free zram is increased to ``zram_max``.

 All remaining memory is allocated towards ram.

 /etc/ramroot.z/
 ---------------

 The structure of this directory mirrors the hierarchy of the root file system.
 Upon a successful sync to zram, any files and directories contained in */etc/ramroot/* are non-persistently overwritten to the root directory.

 This can be used to load any number of custom scripts, binaries, configs, etc when boot from zram.
-Just a few use case examples for this include: a custom zram hostname at */etc/ramroot.z/etc/hostname*, enable autologin when boot from zram via a */etc/ramroot.z/etc/systemd/system/getty@tty1.service.d/override.conf* file, or even add more sudo access with drop in files in */etc/ramroot.z/etc/sudoers.d/*.
+A few use case examples for this include: a custom zram hostname at */etc/ramroot.z/etc/hostname*, enable autologin when boot from zram via a */etc/ramroot.z/etc/systemd/system/getty@tty1.service.d/override.conf* file, or even add more sudo access with drop in files in */etc/ramroot.z/etc/sudoers.d/*.

-Any files copied from */etc/ramroot/* to */* in this manner preserve all ownerships.
-Also note that symbolic links (rather than their target files) will be overwritten by this action (due to the fact that they aren't resolved yet during early initramfs).
+Any files copied from */etc/ramroot.z/* to */* in this manner preserve all ownerships.
+Be wary that any symbolic links (rather than their target files) will be overwritten by this action as they aren't resolved yet during early initramfs.

 ~/.ramroot.z/
 -------------

-Any files contained within a *.ramroot.z* directory in a user's home folder are non-persistently overwritten to their home folders upon a sync to zram as above.
+Any files contained within a *~/.ramroot.z* directory in a user's home folder are non-persistently overwritten to their home folders upon a sync to zram as described in */etc/ramroot.z/* above.

 Ramroot Script